FriendzoneGuardian/HRManagementSys/README.md

 4.  **Minimalist Tailwind UI** with Role-Based Theming (Blue for Admin, Violet for HR).
 5.  **Secure Authentication** with Flask-Login and CSRF protection.
 6.  **Audit Logging** for accountability.
+7.  **Applicant Module**: Dedicated dashboard for candidates to view jobs and track status.
+8.  **Approval Workflow**: Admin verification for new account registrations.

 ---